Lethbridge: Education

 The Lethbridge School Division and the separate Holy Spirit Roman Catholic School Division administer grades kindergarten through 12 locally.
 The Palliser School Division, which is based in Lethbridge, administers public primary and secondary education in the outlying areas.
 Lethbridge School Division administers five high schools (Chinook High School, Immanuel Christian High School, Lethbridge Collegiate Institute, Victoria Park High School, and Winston Churchill High School), four middle schools, and 14 elementary schools in Lethbridge.
 Immanuel Christian covers grades 6 through 12.
+There is also a Francophone school in Lethbridge, which is part of the Francophone school board, Conseil scolaire FrancoSud, based in Calgary.

-Lethbridge is home to Lethbridge College, founded in 1957, and the University of Lethbridge, founded in 1967.
+Lethbridge is home to Lethbridge Polytechnic, founded in 1957, and the University of Lethbridge, founded in 1967.
 Red Crow Community College has a campus in the city.
-During the 2015–2016 school year, the University of Lethbridge and the Lethbridge College had a combined enrolment of 14,820, which represented 20 percent of the city's population.
+During the 2015–2016 school year, the University of Lethbridge and the Lethbridge Polytechnic had a combined enrolment of 14,820, which represented 20% of the city's population.

 Media

-Lethbridge has two major newspapers: the daily Lethbridge Herald and the weekly Lethbridge Sun Times.
-The university and college each have a student-run, weekly newspaper.
-There are 11 FM radio stations, including CKXU-FM, a campus radio station located at the University of Lethbridge.
+Lethbridge is served by the daily Lethbridge Herald newspaper.
+The university and polytechnic both have a student-run, weekly newspaper.
+There are 12 FM radio stations, including CKXU-FM, a campus radio station located at the University of Lethbridge.